SEEDx-Catalyst/hangout-cf-dest-erp/README.md

-# Prepare destinations in SAP BTP Destinations.
+# Prepare destinations in your trial SAP BTP Destinations.
 ## If you have a different name, you may modify the destination value in server.js

 ### 1. Northwind